sgupta70/Engineering_4_Notebook/README.md

 ```

 #### Reflection
-This was the first time I have used morse code, but we were given the dictionary which was really nice.
-The code wasn't bad because it was just if statements and I learned to make a space you use += instead of just =.
-With the help from my neighbors I was able to get my code up and running.
+This assignment was too bad because we already had most of the code written from the Crash Avoidance assignment

 # CAD